Opinion | Mike Pence’s rehab tour begins, and a big Trumpian truth is revealed

 Pence’s aides insisted at the time that he didn’t know Trump was pressuring Zelensky to manufacture dirt on his 2020 general election rival.
 But a key player in that scandal testified that he had directly informed Pence of concerns that Trump was using the aid to strong-arm Zelensky.

 What’s more, a top Pence adviser testified that she overheard Trump’s now-infamous extortion call with Zelensky, calling it “unusual and inappropriate.”
-And there are all kinds of other indications Pence all-but-certainly knew full well what was happening.
+And there are all kinds of other indications that Pence all but certainly knew full well what was happening.

 And Pence defended Trump during the scandal.
 Pence lent support to the absurdity that Trump was merely interested in investigating Ukrainian “corruption,” and even defended Trump’s call for dirt-digging on his rival as grounded in the national interest.

-Beyond all this, let’s not forget that throughout this presidency, Trump took many other steps to align our interests with those of Putin and against Ukraine and the West.
+Beyond all this, let’s not forget that throughout his presidency, Trump took many other steps to try to align U.S. interests with those of Putin and against Ukraine and the West.

 It is of course legitimate for Pence to have very different views on those matters than Trump harbored, and to air them now.
 But it’s absurd for Pence to do this while not acknowledging his own deep entanglement with Trump’s efforts to stake out a dramatically different posture, both as an outgrowth of his own bottomless corruption and as a matter of foreign policy.